harcokuppens/PmWiki-Cookbook-AuthUserSaml/docker-examples/README.md

         - with pmwiki account login does also redirect on login page
         - disable password-only authentication

-     The advanced pmwiki installation setup with Docker is more advanced so that we easily can launch with `docker compose` multiple independent instances of the  advanced pmwiki website to demonstrate Single Login and Single Logout.
+     The advanced pmwiki installation setup with Docker is more advanced so that we easily can launch with `docker compose` multiple independent instances of the  advanced pmwiki website to demonstrate **Single Login** and **Single Logout**.

 The `idp/Dockerfile` follows the instructions in the SimpleSAMLphp_Identity_Provider_QuickStart.pdf and the `sp/simple_php_website/Dockerfile` follows the instruction in SimpleSAMLphp_Service_Provider_QuickStart.pdf.
 The pmwiki based `Dockerfile`'s are based on that `Dockerfile`.
 Making the `Dockerfile` follow the original instructions makes it much clearer and more easy to adapt for newer versions.